pivotal-cf/docs-on-demand-service-broker/operating.html.md

 <a id="configure-bosh"></a>
 ## Setting up your BOSH director
+To be able to use the On-demand Service Broker, you need to set up your BOSH director to accept trusted connections.
+This is achieved by generating and deploying SSL certificates on the jobs that speak to the director.
+The most common way to do that is through self-signed certificates, as it is not always possible to obtain a third-party certificate.

-The BOSH director must be configured to accept connections using SSL certificates.
-See [Director SSL Certificate Configuration](https://bosh.io/docs/director-certs.html) for details on how to generate and use them.
+BOSH offers a feature to allow authentication in this way; for more details on how to generate and use self-signed certificates, see [Director SSL Certificate Configuration](https://bosh.io/docs/director-certs.html).

 <a id="upload-required-releases"></a>
 ## Upload Required Releases